Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Features left to implement

-There would ideally be many more options to choose from in each section.
+1.There would ideally be many more options to choose from in each section.
 I chose nine as a nice number for the grid.

-On each review page I would have liked to put in more links to other options.
+2. On each review page I would have liked to put in more links to other options.
 These would include a link to a booking site such as Trip Advisor or a site to find nearby parking or transport.

-On the map markers, I would want to have aditional information such as address, contact details, opening times and weblinks.
+3. On the map markers, I would want to have aditional information such as address, contact details, opening times and weblinks.

 ---